socialize/socialize-sdk-ios/Documentation/sphinx/source/upgrading.rst

   disk.
 Xcode may leave the empty Socialize.embeddedframework directory around.
 This could cause a copy error in the next step.**

-Step 2: Readd the framework to your project
+Step 2: Re-add the framework to your project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Install the embedded static framework to your application.**